DZakh/rescript-schema/IDEAS.md

 - Github Action: Add linter checking that the generated files are up to date (?)

-- Don't recreate the object, when nothing should be transformed (???)

 - Support optional fields (can have problems with serializing) (???)

 - S.mutateWith/S.produceWith (aka immer) (???)